stakater/stakater-docs/docs/content/sre/monitoring/app-alerts.md

 ## Workload Monitoring
 1. Prometheus
 2. Grafana
-3. (No Alertmanager.
-Alerts forwarded to Infrastructure's AlertManager)
+3. AlertManager

 ## Creating Application Alerts to Monitor Application workloads
 In order to define Prometheus rules to monitor applications on the basis of exposed metrics.
 You need 3 things:

 1. Metrics Exposed by Application endpoints
-2. Metrics endpoints are scraped via ServiceMonitor
+2. Metrics endpoints are scraped via ServiceMonitor by Prometheus
 3. Defining PrometheusRule CustomResource

 ### Metrics Exposed by the Application